South Africa Travel Guide

 Traveling on buses is safe, good value, and comfortable, and the vehicles are usually equipped with air conditioning and toilets.

 Train travel is just about the slowest way of getting around South Africa.
 Trains offer overnight services saving you the cost of accommodation with varying degrees of space and comfort.
 There are several luxury train companies including The Blue train from Cape Town to Pretoria or Rovos Rail from Pretoria to Cape Town, Durban, or Victoria Falls in Zimbabwe.
+IF you are a fan of travelling by train check out my page dedicated to Rail Journeys.

 The regional flight network in South Africa is good especially if your time is short.
 The main airlines are South African Airways and its regional subsidiaries and British Airways Comair.